LawiOtieno/DhoRohoTranslator/replit.md

 - Implemented CSS variables for easy theming and dark mode support
 - TanStack Query provides robust caching and server state management

-**Backend Choices**:
+**Frontend-Only Architecture**:
-- Express.js chosen for simplicity and extensive ecosystem
+- No backend or database dependencies for maximum simplicity
-- Drizzle ORM provides type-safe database operations with PostgreSQL
-- In-memory storage for development, easily replaceable with database sessions
-- Modular route structure for scalability
+- Client-side translation engine with comprehensive language mapping
+- Static deployment-ready build for platforms like Vercel or Netlify

 ## Key Components